 The Pacific Arctic is undergoing a rapid transformation.
 As temperatures rise and sea ice melts, some species will do better than others.
-A new study suggests that pink salmon may be one of those species.
+A 2020 study suggests that pink salmon may be one of those species.

 “Our results suggest that warming is both increasing freshwater habitat and improving early marine survival of pink salmon in the northern Bering Sea,” said Ed Farley, NOAA Fisheries biologist at the Alaska Fisheries Science Center, who led the study.